 Expedited application for projects under a NSERC ENGAGE Grant

-Please indicate in the application if the project is supported by an ENGAGE grant through NESERC.
-If so, the applicatoin process can be expedited.
-For more information, please contact Sarah Neville at firstname.lastname@example.org
+Please indicate in the application if the project is supported by an ENGAGE grant through NSERC.
+If so, the application process can be expedited; upload your Engage documentation to your MNT application for automatic award.
+For more information, please contact Sarah Neville at email@example.com

 Financial Assistance Payments